-Storage, back up and recovery
+Storage, backup, and recovery

 IaaS provides all the infrastructure to support web apps, including storage, web and application servers, and networking resources.
-Your organisation can quickly deploy web apps on IaaS and easily scale infrastructure up and down when demand for the apps is unpredictable.
+Your organization can quickly deploy web apps on IaaS and easily scale infrastructure up and down when demand for the apps is unpredictable.

 Advantages of IaaS

-Reduces capital expenditures and optimises costs
+Reduces capital expenditures and optimizes costs

 Increases scale and performance of IT workloads